jtpio/jupyterlab-heroku/README.md

 # jupyterlab-heroku

-JupyterLab extension to deploy voila dashboards to Heroku
+JupyterLab extension to manage and deploy applications on Heroku.

+The extension can be used to perform 1-click deployments of [voila](https://github.com/QuantStack/voila) dashboards.

 ## Requirements